Predixus/DynaRAG/README.md

 ## What is DynaRAG?

-DynaRAG is a RAG (Retrieval-Augmented Generation) as a service that implements a naive approach.
+DynaRAG is a RAG (Retrieval-Augmented Generation) backend that implements a simple naive approach.

+In this way, it is no more complex than the simplest RAG examples that you may find on Haystack or Langchain.

-It focuses on providing a highly performant service that allows quick addition of text chunks to a vector store, with optional LLM summarisation capabilities.
+Instead, DynaRAG focuses on providing a highly performant backend for adding, retrieving and filtering text chunks.

+DynaRAG does this by pushing the inference and database-query latencies into the parts of the RAG pipeline that yield the lowest round trip time.

 ## Core Features